 Instead of billboards on the platform, passengers arriving at Sofia’s Serdika II Metro station get to see stylish glass cases displaying just a handful of the city’s prehistoric and ancient artefacts.
 Complete Neolithic pots and well preserved capitals of Classical columns are amongst a few objects used to tell stories of Sofia’s past.
 Taking the escalators to street level commuters and visitors then get to walk through the restored streets of Roman Sofia, or Serdica; from which the metro station takes its name.
-The Archaeological Complex ‘Serdica’ is an excellent introduction to many more Roman features nearby, as well as the National Archaeological Museum.
+The Archaeological Complex ‘Serdica’ is an excellent introduction to Sofia’s Roman ruins, as well as the National Archaeological Museum.

 Digging out Metro tunnels and stations in many European cities often results in the discovery of interesting and ancient archaeology.
 In some cities these discoveries hardly come as much of a surprise.
 After all, many have had continuous habitation that stretches back a couple of thousand years.
 Excavations for some of the central metro stations in Athens produced spectacular finds.
 What’s more, these stations and even the platforms provide superb opportunities for the in situ and near-in situ display of archaeological artefacts recovered and features exposed.
 In Paris, for example, foundations of the notorious 14th century Bastille fortress can be seen on the platform of the Bastille Métro.